 Walk around the block

-Body and mind not separate and moving one, moves the other.
+Body and mind are not separate and moving one, moves the other.
 A walk is the best way I know to break a creative block.
 I should have dedicated my last book to our dog since it was him that got me out when I was stuck.

 Think about pausing at different points in the process – before, during or after a stretch of creative work.
 To start crisply, singers and musicians have to pause first.
 I call this a ‘gathering pause’.
 On set, film director David Keating will sometimes hold back the magic word ‘action’ for a few seconds.
 The pause gets the attention of the cast and crew and creates intensity.
 Allow yourself to hold off for a while – a few seconds or hours – to gather or intensify attention, material, or ideas.

-Give you instincts time to work
+Give your instincts time to work

 Another film director, John Boorman, pauses while shooting, to "get in touch with his instincts".
 He needs to disconnect from the technical side of making a film to ensure he connects with his creative side.
 Use a pause to punctuate your process and make sure the technique isn’t getting in the way.